vvfesik/vgs-satellite/README.md

 ## Description

-VGS Satellite is an application that can ease your integration with Very Good Security to achieve Zero Data security.
+VGS Satellite is an application that can ease your integration with Very Good Security to achieve [Zero Data security](https://www.verygoodsecurity.com/#data-security-platform)

 VGS Satellite provides: